Peptides Vietnam LogoPeptides Vietnam

 MOTS-c

-Mitochondrial-derived peptide — the exercise mimetic that optimizes metabolism, insulin sensitivity, and longevity.
+Mitochondrial-derived peptide.
+The exercise mimetic that optimizes metabolism, insulin sensitivity, and longevity.

 Category